andreasthoelke/dotvim/parrot-nvim-issues.md

 ## 2025-11-16 Update — gpt-5.1 Pin + UX Playbook

+> Historical record only.
+Current operational settings and commands are in `docs/parrot.md`.

 ### Confusions Resolved
 - The UI showed **gpt-5** because `state.json` kept the previous `chat_model` even after updating the config.
 This is expected behavior in Parrot (state > config) but it was undocumented for us.
 - Selecting `gpt-5.1` in the picker did work, yet the persisted value was truncated back to `gpt-5`, so every restart silently reverted to the old model.